 In recent writing on voluntary self-regulation and unity in the Alexander profession, much of the discussion about what constitutes adequate teaching and teacher training seems to be missing a key factor that Alexander and most of the teachers he trained considered an integral part of both activities.
 I'm referring to the distinction traditionally made between the expressions "manner of use" and "conditions of use."

-Manner of use pertains, of course, to how we do things—respond, behave, direct our neck-head-torso-limb relationship, etc.—whether we do them consciously or subconsciously.
+Manner of use pertains, of course, to how we do things—respond, behave, direct our head-torso-limb relationship, etc.—whether we do them consciously or subconsciously.
 Conditions of use pertains mainly to the quality of muscle tonus (anywhere from extreme tightness to extreme flaccidity) that exists in us regardless of how good or how poor our manner of use may be at any given moment and regardless of whether the qualities of tonus are long-standing or more recently built up.
-In either case, conditions of use usually cannot immediately be altered at will, whereas most aspects of manner of use can often be altered reasonably quickly through a brief application of the skills of inhibiting and directing.
+In either case, conditions of use usually cannot be altered immediately at will, whereas most aspects of manner of use can often be altered reasonably quickly through a brief application of the skills of inhibiting and directing.

 Complete Alexander teaching and teacher training attempts to deal with both manner and conditions of use—perhaps emphasizing one more than the other at times, but never one to the exclusion of the other, since they are so interdependent.
-For instance, skilled traditional "chair work" (like "application work") seems to focus mainly on pupils' manner of use, but their conditions can also be greatly influenced if the chair work is prolonged for more than a few moments.
+For instance, skilled traditional "chair work" (as with "application work") seems to focus mainly on pupils' manner of use, but their conditions can also be greatly influenced if the chair work is prolonged for more than a few moments.
 Likewise, traditional "table work" seems to focus on improving pupils' conditions, but their manner of use can be significantly addressed then too if their attention to inhibiting and directing is sufficiently engaged—for instance, with regard to speaking and listening during conversation, reciting a poem or text, singing, etc.